 Producing consistent, customer-focused content is not easy – but done well it is the difference between a functional brand and one that delights and inspires its customers.

-Our next breakfast briefing will focus on ‘How content operations can become your marketing super power’ and will feature our clients adidas and American Express.
-If you would like to request an invitation contact firstname.lastname@example.org.
+During the following breakfast briefing we focused on ‘How content operations can become your marketing super power’ along with our clients adidas and American Express.